scuzzydude/asimov/asimov.md

 They threaded through the narrow cave entrance, it was difficult for Big Mama and the Chief, who were tall, but after a dozen paces, it opened up to wide chamber, with smooth walls.

 "When Tot was small, he missed the village very much.
 Every night, I would come here and tell him stories of my Uncle, the greatest rebounder and warrior in tribe history, and of my grandmother, who created the game that allowed the tribe to prosper.
 Even though he could not play the game like the other children, he wanted to know the stories, and I told them every night.
-When he was older, I needed to tend Big Mama and my nieces, and stayed away longer.
+When he was older, I needed to tend to Big Mama and my nieces, and stayed away longer.
 I was too tired, and rarely came into this chamber, as it is dark, and becomes smoky quickly if we bring fire.
 Tot, hand me the fire stick."

 Tot handed his mother the torch.
 She guided them to wall and held it up.
 There were pictures drawn on the wall.
 Uncle and Grandmother had never seen a drawing before -- no one had, except Little Mama, Tot and the magic people.